The big idea of Freedom Season

 How does he tell them to pay it?
 Pay it forward!
 Become freedom activists, telling your freedom story so that others want in on the relief and joy you have.
-Your freedom infects them, they join Jesus' kingdom, they experience his freedom, and their story infects others.
+Your freedom infects them, they join his kingdom, they experience his freedom, and their story infects others.
 This has exponential growth potential.

 What works against God's strategy for exponential growth?
 Self-quarantine.
-When we say "Yes" to the freedom of Jesus but we do not become freedom activists, we get out of SYNC with the essence of God's strategy for covering the world with the freedom message.
+When we say "Yes" to the freedom of Jesus but we do not become freedom activists, we get out of SYNC with the essence of God's strategy.
+He wants the freedom to spread; we bottle it up for ourselves.

 This is extremely dangerous.
 God has a strategy, we know what it is, and we are working to sabotage it?
 That does not sound like we are free citizens of Jesus' kingdom.
 More like traitors.
 But we will excuse that behavior if we do not realize that God has viral intentions for his kingdom.